oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 ---
-title: Entropic entanglement now on the arXiv!
+title: Entropic entanglement now out in PRA
-subtitle: Our latest work has appeared on the arXiv.
-We derive a new set of entanglement criteria in phase space that uses the Husimi distribution.
+subtitle: Our latest work on entanglement detection has appeared in Physical Review A. We derive a new set of entanglement criteria in phase space that uses the Husimi distribution.
-date: 2021-06-24T14:01:28.484Z
+date: 2022-01-05T14:01:28.484Z
 draft: false
 featured: false
 image: